aria-ml/dataeval/docs/source/concepts/Drift.md

 ### _Cramér-von Mises_

-The {term}`Cramér-von Mises<Cramér-von Mises (CVM) Drift Detection>` test is a non-parametric method used for detecting {term}`Drift` by comparing two empirical distributions.
+The {term}`Cramér-von Mises<Cramér-von Mises (CVM) Drift Detection>` test is a non-parametric method used for detecting drift by comparing two empirical distributions.
 For two distributions $F(z)$ and $F_{ref}(z)$, the CVM test statistic is calculated as: